How to Utilize HubSpot’s Sequences for the Best Follow Up

 What’s the Difference Between a HubSpot Sequence and Workflow?

-Outside of the subscription plan, the key difference is that HubSpot sequences are meant to be used for one on one communication.
-These look like personal emails sent from you to your contact and they’re tied to your inbox.
-This means that if a contact responds to any stage in the sequence, they will be unenrolled.
-HubSpot workflows on the other hand, are more like marketing emails.
-They look more templated like an email marketing campaign and are often sent to large lists of contacts.
+HubSpot workflows can be used for email, but they also serve other purposes.
+When used for email, they are utilized more like marketing emails.
+They look templated like an email marketing campaign and are often sent to large lists of contacts.
 They also aren’t connected to your inbox, so contacts can’t be unenrolled if they reply.

 “Workflows can also be used to trigger contact property changes, tasks for your sales or marketing team members, and more.
 Though email automation is the primary use for HubSpot workflows, you can also use them to assign leads who take specific action to a corresponding contact list, trigger tasks for your team to reach out to those leads, and more.” [source]